nicolasberthel/hass-becker-component/README.md

 It tracks the position by using the travel time of your cover.

-It as well support value template if you wan to use sensors to set the current state of your cover
+It support value template if you want to use sensors to set the current state of your cover.

 ## Installation

-Copy the different sources in custom_components folder of your hass configuration directory
+Copy the different sources in custom_components folder of your HA configuration directory

 ## Configuration